 The "To current" setting performs the opposite: It transforms the particles of the reference configuration to the current configuration first before calculating the displacements.
 It does that by applying the affine transformation that is given by the simulation cell shape change.

 The following table visualizes the effect of the three mapping options on the resulting displacement vector of an exemplary particle.

 Note: The "To reference" setting corresponds to the eliminate homogeneous cell deformation option found in older program versions.

-Note: For directions without periodic boundary conditions, assume unwrapped coordinates is the standard behavior.
+Note: For cell directions without periodic boundary conditions, the minimum image convention is never used.